backend-development/backend-development-textbook/README.md

 fork this repository.

-on the github site, browse the sub-folders ... you'll find all the texts there.
+on the github site, browse the folders `sources`... you'll find all the texts there.
 Use githubs editing capability to fix typos, add clarifications.